 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into SUNY at Albany.
-The average high school GPA of the admitted freshman class at SUNY at Albany was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University at Albany- SUNY accepts 54% of students who apply.
+Applicants require above average high school grades to get into University at Albany- SUNY.
+The average high school GPA of the admitted freshman class at SUNY at Albany was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #70 in New York for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University at Albany- SUNY accepts 57% of students who apply.

-53% of SUNY at Albany freshman were in the top twenty five percent of their high school graduating class.
+81.9% of SUNY at Albany freshman were in the top half of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to SUNY at Albany and what considerations affect admission decisions?
+What are the requirements for admission to SUNY at Albany and what student information is used for admission decisions?

 |High School GPA||Required|